beetumaan/pf/category-personal-care.md

     citronellol, eugenol, geraniol…).
   - *Preservatives* (parabens, phenoxyethanol, triclosan) vs current EU caps → CosIng / Annex V.
-- **EU-vs-India gaps to look for** — India doesn't mandate the expanded allergen breakdown, so an Indian label can hide allergens an EU label would name.
-Note:
-  **soap "grade / TFM" is an Indian (BIS) richness marker** — useful locally but *not* the EU's ingredient-safety bar; use both lenses. **Antiperspirant aluminium** is EU-permitted (SCCS found no support for the cancer / Alzheimer's scare) — a contested-but-unsubstantiated worry, yours to weigh.
+- **EU-vs-India gap** — India doesn't mandate the expanded allergen breakdown, so an Indian label can hide allergens an EU label would name.
+Note: **soap "grade / TFM" is an Indian (BIS) richness marker** — useful locally but *not* the EU's ingredient-safety bar; use both lenses. **Antiperspirant aluminium** is EU-permitted (SCCS found no support for the cancer / Alzheimer's scare) — a contested-but-unsubstantiated worry, yours to weigh.
-- **Red flags** — triclosan "antibacterial" soaps; harsh sulfate washes for dry skin; heavy fragrance for sensitive skin.
+- **Red flags** — triclosan "antibacterial" soaps; harsh sulfate washes for dry skin; heavy fragrance for sensitive skin; **a painful / spreading rash → clinician, not a body-wash pick.**
-- **Starting points (India)** — soap: Dove, Cetaphil / syndet bars (sensitive), Medimix / Mysore Sandal (herbal); wash: Dove; deo: Nivea, Dove, Rexona.
+- **Cross-check brands (India)** — soap: Dove, Cetaphil / syndet bars (sensitive), Medimix / Mysore Sandal (herbal); wash: Dove; deo / antiperspirant: Nivea, Dove, Rexona.
 - **Review lens** — post-wash dryness, fragrance longevity, sweat / odour control, reactions.
 - **Evidence** — SCCS opinions; BIS TFM (India); health-body statements on aluminium; dermatology consensus.

+## 5. Baby & child care
+- **What matters** — age-appropriateness, minimal irritant / fragrance load, swallowing / eye-exposure risk, caregiver-use directions, the product's intended age range. **Default to the gentlest evidence-backed option.**
+- **Check live** — tear-free / pH claims vs the actual label; any active's status and child limits (CosIng / SCCS); is an adult active being repurposed for babies?
+- **Red flags** — adult actives on babies without evidence; "natural" treated as automatically hypoallergenic; essential oils / fragrance assumed harmless; **any rash, persistent distress, or reaction → paediatrician, not a product swap.**
+- **Cross-check brands (India)** — Sebamed Baby, Cetaphil Baby, Mamaearth / The Moms Co (verify claims), Johnson's (check the *current* formula). *Cross-check, not a start.*
+- **Review lens** — irritation, scent, tear-free in practice, real vs fake.
+- **Evidence** — paediatric-dermatology guidance; SCCS; recalls.

+## 6. Menstrual & intimate care
+- **What matters** — product type + correct size / absorbency, material sensitivity,
+  hygiene + change interval; **device-quality evidence** for reusables (cups / discs); **fragrance-free** for intimate skin.
+- **Check live** — material / standards for the format (e.g. medical-grade silicone
+  + any BIS standard for cups); fragrance-allergen labelling; confirm a product is actually designed for internal use before treating it as such.
+- **Red flags** — perfumed "intimate wash" positioned as medically necessary;
+  internal use of products not designed for it; **persistent odour, pain, itching, sores, unusual discharge, or fever → clinician, not shopping.**
+- **Cross-check brands (India)** — pads / tampons (Sofy, Whisper, Stayfree), cups (Sirona, Pee Safe), intimate wash *only if fragrance-free* (verify). *Cross-check, not a start.*
+- **Review lens** — comfort / leakage, material feel, reactions, real vs fake.
+- **Evidence** — gynaecology guidance; device-material standards; recalls.

 ---

+> Other personal-care subcategories (shaving / hair-removal, lip care, hand
+> sanitizer, hair colour, fragrance) aren't detailed yet — handle them via the
+> **undefined-category fallback** in `instructions.md` (best-effort + offer to add
+> a section), and I'll fold in a full section when I ask.

 *This file names what to check and where.
 The current numbers live in CosIng / EUR-Lex / SCCS — fetch them in Deep mode; don't rely on figures hard-coded in any